Chain multiple calls

 Deferred output population

-In most cases, you don't know the output for a parent datapoint until all of its children have completed.
-For instance, the root-level Agent datapoint will spin off multiple LLM requests before it can retrieve an output.
-To support this case, we allow logging of datapoints without an output.
+In most cases, you don't know the output for a parent log until all of its children have completed.
+For instance, the root-level Agent will spin off multiple LLM requests before it can retrieve an output.
+To support this case, we allow logging without an output.
 The output can then be updated after the session is complete with a separate humanloop.logs_api.update_by_reference_id(reference_id, output) call.

 session_reference_id = uuid.uuid4().hex